The book comes out in November 2014, but you can pre-order it now!

 Introduction: Why Rush?

-The Canadian rock band Rush has mainly explored an eccentric, album-oriented “progressive hard rock” style, sometimes bridging it with heavy metal (especially in the 1970s), new wave and synth rock (1980s), and alternative rock (1990s).
+The Canadian rock band Rush has mainly explored an eccentric, album-oriented “progressive hard rock” style, sometimes bridging it with heavy metal (especially in the 1970s), new wave and synth rock (1980s), and alternative rock (1990s-2000s).
 In its music, lyrics, and career path, Rush has remained stubbornly individualist, and its several dozen albums (45 million sold) and major concert tours have appealed to musicians and others interested in certain types of structural complexities and serious issues.
-The group continued to pursue its own path well into the 2000s and in 2013 was inducted into the US-based Rock & Roll Hall of Fame.
-The band is Geddy Lee (bass guitar and vocals), Alex Lifeson (guitars), and Neil Peart (drums & percussion and lyrics).
+The group continued to pursue its own path well into the 2000s and in 2013 was inducted into the Rock & Roll Hall of Fame.
+The band comprises Geddy Lee (bass guitar, vocals, and keyboards), Alex Lifeson (electric and acoustic guitars), and Neil Peart (drums & percussion and lyrics).

 Rush emerged as an early example of a power trio (guitar/bass/drums) and initially focused on a combination of heavy blues-rock and boogie-blues.
 The group independently released its debut album, Rush (1974), then a new drummer-percussionist replaced the band’s original one and helped solidified its interest in pursuing the hard-rock potential of “arty” British progressive rock.
 Rush’s Fly by Night and Caress of Steel (both 1975) explore such areas as: extended songs, lengthy sections of instrumental interplay, “poetic” lyrics, and unusual textures and rhythms.

 Progressive Heavy Metal, 1976-77